-Dramatherapy draws on a wide theoretical base pertaining to the psychotherapeutic relationship as well as Arts Therapies and Dramatherapy theory, practice and research.
+Dramatherapy draws on a wide theoretical base pertaining to the psychotherapeutic relationship and psycho-social development as well as Arts Therapies and Dramatherapy theory, practice and research.

 The journal of the British Association of Dramatherapists, Dramatherapy, is published by Routledge and contributes to the wider profressional fields of health, education and social care for a range of client groups.